Technology as a Business Tool

 Tech in Small Business

 Your small business needs to be profitable.
 That means your revenue (money in) is more than your expenses (money out).
 If you spend all your revenue and then some on tech toys that don’t add value to your business, you’re not being profitable.
-And we want your small business or career goals to become reality.
-That’s why we’ve created this new series.
+And we want your small business or career goals to become a reality.